How to Extract Number from String in Excel?

 #2 – Extract Numbers From Right Side but Without Special Characters

-In the previous example, we have found a special character position but here we don’t have that luxury.
-So Below formula will find the numerical position.
+In the previous example, we have found a special character position, but here we don’t have that luxury.
+So Below the formula below will find the numerical position.

 So now we got a numerical position, now let’s find the total number of characters in the cell.